ksemal/budget-tracker-frontend/README.md

 A React-based budget tracker application (mobile responsive).
 It helps to create a personal budget for you, tracks your expenses and income, visually show personal finance flowchart.
 This Application uses React Redux to share one state between components.

+### How to use application

+There is a default user account you can use to check out the application.

+- Credentials

+  email: user@test.com
+  password: 12345678

+If you would like to create your own account, requirements for the password is at least 8 symbols long.

 ### Description

 - This application has 3 pages: